WorldconVotingSystems/nomnom/docs/docs/dev/index.md

     uv 0.3.0 (dd1934c9c 2024-08-20)
     ```

-- [ ] copier

-    Copier is a templating system; copier is used to create a convention from
-    the template included in NomNom.
-It can be installed using either uvx or
-    mise, but for simplicity we'll use uv here:

-    ```shellsession
-    $ uv tool install copier
-    ```

 - [ ] Docker compose

     "Installing docker" is also beyond the scope here.
 You probably want [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Once it's installed, this should work: